-This prospectus contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act and Section 21E of the Exchange Act, which are statements that involve substantial risks and uncertainties.
+This prospectus contains forward-looking statements within the meaning of the federal securities laws, which are statements that involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
 In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "shall," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
 Forward-looking statements contained in this prospectus include, but are not limited to, statements about:

-- our future financial performance, including our revenue, cost of revenue and operating expenses and our ability to achieve and maintain future profitability; - the sufficiency of our cash, cash equivalents and capital resources to meet our liquidity needs; - our ability to effectively manage or sustain our growth and to effectively expand our operations; - our strategies, plans, objectives and goals, including our expectations regarding future infrastructure investments; - our ability to attract and retain buyers and sellers and the continued impact of network effects as we scale our platform; - our ability to continue to provide new RaaS offerings that are future sources of revenue; - trends in our key financial and operating metrics; - our estimated market opportunity; - · economic and industry trends, projected growth or trend analysis; - our ability to comply with laws and regulations; - the effect of uncertainties related to the global COVID-19 pandemic and recovery therefrom on U.S. and global economies, our business, results of operations, financial condition, demand for secondhand items, sales cycles and buyer and seller retention; - · our ability to remediate our material weakness in our internal control over financial reporting; - our expectations regarding the timing, consideration, terms and benefits of the Proposed Acquisition, as well as the expected impact of the Proposed Acquisition on our total revenue, gross margin and Adjusted EBITDA: - the increased expenses associated with being a public company; and - · our anticipated uses of net proceeds from this offering.
+- our future financial performance, including our revenue, cost of revenue and operating expenses and our ability to achieve and maintain future profitability; - the sufficiency of our cash, cash equivalents and capital resources to meet our liquidity needs; - our ability to effectively manage or sustain our growth and to effectively expand our operations; - our strategies, plans, objectives and goals, including our expectations regarding future infrastructure investments; - the market demand for secondhand items in general and the online secondhand market in particular; - our ability to predict the quality of the secondhand items that our sellers provide and the demand for individual secondhand items we may decide to make available; - our ability to compete with existing and new competitors in existing and new markets and offerings; - our ability to attract and retain buyers and sellers and the continued impact of network effects as we scale our platform; - · our ability to increase the supply of secondhand items offered through our marketplace; - our ability to optimize, operate and manage our distribution centers, including our ability to increase the number of items our distribution centers can hold and process over time; - · our estimated market opportunity; - economic and industry trends, projected growth or trend analysis; - the future benefits to be derived from partnerships, particularly our RaaS partnerships; - our ability to develop and protect our brand; - · our ability to impact the public perception of secondhand items; - · our ability to comply with laws and regulations; - our ability to successfully defend litigation brought against us; - the attraction and retention of qualified employees, contractors and key personnel; - the effect of uncertainties related to the global COVID-19 pandemic and recovery therefrom on U.S. and global economies, our business, results of operations, financial condition, demand for secondhand items, sales cycles and buyer and seller retention; - · our anticipated investments in marketing;

+- our ability to remediate our material weakness in our internal control over financial reporting; - the increased expenses associated with being a public company; and - · our anticipated uses of net proceeds from this offering.